 Joss Whedon biography

-After a spending time as a teenager in a boarding school in England, where he became a fan of Stephen Sondheim and comic books, then graduating from Wesleyan University in Connecticut with a degree in film studies and a focus on women's studies, Whedon set out for Hollywood in 1988.
+Whedon spent time as a teenager in a boarding school in England—where he became a fan of Stephen Sondheim and comic books—before graduating from Wesleyan University in Connecticut with a degree in film studies and a focus on women's studies.
+With a degree under his belt, Whedon set out for Hollywood in 1988.
 After a few false starts, he found a steady position working as a staff writer for Roseanne.
 He also worked as a script doctor for several movies, including the Oscar-nominated Toy Story, Alien: Resurrection and Waterworld, but he disliked the work.
 "I was wealthy and miserable," he later recalled.
 "I never had less fun succeeding at a job in my life."

 Buffy the Vampire Slayer, starring Sarah Michelle Gellar, ran from 1997 to 2003 on the WB and UPN networks, and its spinoff Angel, starring David Boreanaz, ran from 1999 to 2004 on the WB.
 During these years, Whedon wrote and directed hundreds of episodes of both shows, winning Emmy and Hugo nominations and a rabid fan following for his work.
 Whedon's shows were lauded for their distinctively offbeat style, which readily mixed witty dialogue and pop culture references.